graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

     // do not run any visitors on the initial validation public ValueTask<INodeVisitor?> ValidateAsync(ValidationContext context) => default;

-    // only run this rule when there are argument values specified ValueTask<INodeVisitor?> IVariableVisitorProvider.ValidateArgumentsAsync(ValidationContext context)
+    // after argument parsing, run this rule only when there are argument values specified ValueTask<INodeVisitor?> IVariableVisitorProvider.ValidateArgumentsAsync(ValidationContext context)
         => context.ArgumentValues != null ? new(this) : default;

-    // not using IVariableVisitor
+    // IVariableVisitor is not used in this sample IVariableVisitor?
-    IVariableVisitor?
 IVariableVisitorProvider.GetVisitor(ValidationContext context) => null;

     // look for connection arguments and validate the value